ai-align/houqphomepage/content/pages/codes.rst

  - MarkdownPage_

-   A simple script that generates html page with template file and markdown file as input
+   A simple script that generates html page with template file and markdown file as input.

  - DebugOnline_

-   A **web app** whose features include compiling, running and debugging your C codes on online.
+   A **web app** whose features include compiling, running and debugging your C codes.
 Currently, it is just a demo that we finished at the first **hackathon** event held in China.

  - NoMoreRestriction_